grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 }
 ```

-and the composition code after applying this methos looks like this:
+and the composition code after applying this method looks like this:

 ```csharp
 new SecureArea(